tobiasflohre/movie-database/README.md

 For the installation of Docker and Docker Compose please refer to [https://docs.docker.com/installation] and [https://docs.docker.com/compose/install].

-Edit your /private/etc/hosts file and add the lines (on the Mac please verify the IP with "boot2docker ip")
+Edit your /private/etc/hosts file and add the lines (on the Mac please verify the IP with "docker-machine ip default")

-    192.168.59.103 moviedatabase.com
+    ${docker-machine ip default} moviedatabase.com

 Clone this repository and do